Guillermo del Toro's unrealized projects: 3993

 On December 27, 2006, del Toro revealed that he read a screenplay by Sergio G. Sánchez called 3993, and that he wanted to direct the film if he was satisfied with further drafts.
 He was reluctant to make it however due to its "contemporary elements", with the main story being split up between 1993 and 1939.
 "It's about how the Spanish Civil War, which a lot of people at the beginning of this new century think is a thing of the past, can come alive then."
 If made, it was intended to be a spiritual sequel to Pan's Labyrinth and the third and final installment of the "Childhood and War" film trilogy.
 However, del Toro scrapped the project after deciding to direct Hellboy II: The Golden Army.
 In October 2022, del Toro confirmed that Pinocchio was the last in the trilogy.

 Doctor Strange

 In 2007, del Toro and Neil Gaiman pitched a film based on the Doctor Strange character to Marvel Studios, with Gaiman writing and del Toro directing.
 This version would have seen the character as an alcoholic, disbarred physician in the late 1920s/1930s living in Greenwich Village for 90 years without aging.
 It would have also been heavily inspired by the art of Steve Ditko.
 Gaiman was especially interested in including the character Clea, but the studio was not interested.
-A film based on Doctor Strange would later be made in 2016, directed by Scott Derrickson.
+A film based on Doctor Strange would later be released in 2016, directed by Scott Derrickson.